NTURacingTeam/nturt_test/nturt_rpi_can_latency_test/README.md

 ### Launch Configuration

-There are couple launch parameters defined in the `nturt_rpi_can_latency_test.launch.py` launch file:
+There are couple ros2 parameters defined in the `nturt_rpi_can_latency_test.launch.py` launch file:

-1. `is_realtime` - bool: Whether to run the test in realtime mode, default tp `true`.
+1. `is_realtime` - bool: Whether to run the test in real-time mode, default to `true`.
 2. `using_fake_socket_can_bridge` - bool: Whether to use fake socket_can_bridge (only echoes the can messages sent from the test node back to it self), default to `false`.
 3. `send_id` - unsigned int: The can id that the can test message will be sent [^1], default to `0x010`.
 4. `receive_id` - unsigned int: The can id that will be received as the responding can test message [^1], default to `0x020`.